Pamela (Louie): Part 2

 Louie calls Pamela, asking her to go out with him to have some fun.
 Although reluctant, she accepts.
 They go to an art gallery, where they poke fun at the exhibitions.
 Their date extends to a restaurant, and they also walk through Central Park at night.
 Louie then brings out a blanket just so they can see the stars.
 He then surprises her by showing her a meteor shower, something she has never seen.
 Moved, Pamela shares a kiss with Louie.

 Pamela stops at Louie's apartment to use the bathroom.
 Before leaving, he suggests she could stay.
-When she declines and deems they are not in a relationship, a dejected Louie goes to the main room.
+When she declines and deems they are not in a relationship, Louie flatly tells her to leave, stating that she either genuinely doesn't like him or does like him and hides it by treating him poorly and "either one...is a person I don't want to be with."
 Realizing he is serious about a relationship, she decides to stay by sending him pictures of her underwear, to which he does the same.
 She leads him to his bedroom, where they have sex.
 The following morning, the girls arrive at Louie's apartment and immediately take a liking to Pamela.